-- A. correspondence, such as legislative proposals, when the Board member has received official guidance from the Board on the matters discussed in the letter: - B. routine "thank you" letters of the Board; - C. statements by Board members on non-school matters (providing the statements do not identify the author as a member of the Board); or - D. personal statements not intended for publication.
+- A. correspondence, such as legislative proposals, when the Board member has received official guidance from the Board on the matters discussed in the letter; - B. routine "thank you" letters of the Board; - C. statements by Board members on non-school matters (providing the statements do not identify the author as a member of the Board); or - D. personal statements not intended for publication. - E. A Board member's personal or private use of social media may have unintended, negative consequences to the Board member and/or the Academy, including possible violations of the Open Meetings Act and issues relating to creation of a public record.
+Postings to social media should be done in a manner sensitive to the Board member's responsibilities, applicable Academy policies, and legal obligations.